jepa/StudyGroup/sessions/github/git_github.md

 ##### Pull request branch

 You can see how many branches you have in the github.com page of your project.
-Also, gitHub will create an alert message when someone (you or a collaborator) pushes some work on an alternative branch.
+Also, github will create an alert message when someone (you or a collaborator) pushes some work on an alternative branch.

 ![In this case, the project has two branches and an alert message shows up](./figures/pull_request.png)

-You can just click on `Compare & pull request`, or, on `branches` where you will see all the active branches, the commits that each one has, and a button that says `New pull request` (If you click in the name of the branch, it will take you to the project within that branch).
+You can just click on "Compare & pull request", or, on `branches` where you will see all the active branches, the commits that each one has, and a button that says "New pull request" (I you click in the name of the branch, it will take you to the project within that branch).

 ![List of branches showing the new pull request](./figures/branches_list.png) Once in the pull request section, you will need to write a title for the pull request, a description and submit the pull request.
-GitHub will automatically look for merging issues (e.g., if there are multiple versions of the same document worked at the same time in the same parts) and if it's all good you will have "requested a merge".
+Github will automatically look for merging issues (e.g., if there are multiple versions of the same document worked at the same time in the same parts) and if it's all good you will have "requested a merge".

 ![In this case, the project has two branches and an alert message shows up](./figures/pull_requestb.png)

 ##### Merging branch

-For the branch to be merged, someone with power (i.e., the repository owner) has to click on `Merge pull request`, write a comment and accept the merge.
+For the branch to be merged, someone has to click on `Merge pull request`, write a comment and accept the merge.
 Once that's done, you can erase the branch by clicking on the trashcan icon.
-If you choose not to merge a red button will pop out and a `Delete branch` too.
-At the end, you will have a documented version control of your `Pull requests`.
+If you choose not to merge a red button will pop out and a "Delete branch" too.
+At the end, you will have a documented, version control of your pull requests.

 ![Summary showing new_branch pull request](./figures/pull_request_hist.png)